wp-plugins/menubar/readme.txt

 == Changelog ==

-= Version 3.1 =
+* Version 3.2: Added more options to easily rearrange the order of your menu items

-Your Menubar templates are now stored in the *menubar-templates* folder, so future automatic upgrades won't overwrite your customizations.
+* Version 3.1: Menubar templates are now stored in the *menubar-templates* folder, so future automatic upgrades won't overwrite your customizations

-= Version 3.0 =

-First version hosted in the WordPress Plugin Directory.
+* Version 3.0: First version hosted in the WordPress Plugin Directory